The History and Threat of Mustard Gas

 Mustard gas burns on an American soldier

 Within the warheads of the artillery shells was a glass vial filled with liquified mustard gas.
-Once the warhead made contact with the earth, the glass vial shattered, allowing the gas to evaporate and form a deadly cloud.
+Once the warhead made contact with the earth, the glass vial shattered, allowing the gas to evaporate and form a deadly cloud of sulfur mustard vapor.

 Mustard gas is heavier than air, so it quickly found its way into the hidden recesses of every nearby Allied trenches.
 The boots on the ground were terrified.
 They knew they were in a war of chemical weapons.
 They knew this was a fight like nothing the world had ever seen.
 They had held their friends from boot camp in their arms as those friends asphyxiated from clouds of chlorine or phosgene gas.